 TALLAHASSEE, Fla. - In an effort to keep Florida residents and visitors safe and aware about the status of the Zika virus, the department will issue a Zika virus update each week day.
 Updates will include a Zika case count by county and information to keep Floridians informed and prepared.
+In order to keep the public informed, the department has posted our investigation process here.

-There are 11 new travel related cases today, three in Miami-Dade, two in Alachua, two in Orange, one in Duval, one in Monroe, one in Osceola and one in Polk.
+There are 19 new travel related cases today including 11 in Miami-Dade, four in Broward, one in Brevard, one in Monroe, one in Pasco and one in St. Johns.
 Please visit our website to see the full list of travel-related cases.